evkx/evkx.github.io/content/models/porsche/macan/Macan_4/_index.md

 ## Infotainment

-### Navigation system
+### Navigation System

 With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

-### Phone mirroring
+### Phone Mirroring

 Furthermore, the Porsche Macan 4 supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 ### Sound system

 You can choose between two sound systems on the Porsche Macan 4.

-With the  BOSE® Surround Sound System, you get 14 speakers with a max system output of 710 watts.
-With the  Burmester® 3D High-End Surround Sound System, you get 21 speakers with a max system output of 1470 watts.
+- With the  BOSE® Surround Sound System, you get 14 speakers with a max system output of 710 watts.
+- With the  Burmester® 3D High-End Surround Sound System, you get 21 speakers with a max system output of 1470 watts.

 The model has 2 USB-C connections as standard.
 As an option, you can get additional 2 USB-C connections.